 The increased threat of poaching has especially been looming over us during the COVID-19 Lockdowns that have caused many people to lose income and jobs, and to seek out other means of making a living.
 The reported poaching attacks on wildlife have been increasing during this time.
 Our responsibility to support the rescued Jabulani herd and HERD orphanage continue, but so does the need to keep the orphanage and Jabulani herd afloat and ready should the need arise to take in other orphans or elephants in need.
 The resources to do so, however, have dwindled with the block on tourism and fundraising remains a vital and the key way to maintain our work in elephant conservation on the ground.

-We need your help to assist with these costs.
+We NEED YOUR HELP to assist with these costs.
 Please DONATE using the button below.

 WHERE THE MONEY GOES

 The funds raised will go directly to ensuring the valued and essential elephant carers’ continued employment, as well as that of the rest of the vital team on-site, the support for the herd through food, veterinary care, stable maintenance as well as anti-poaching contributions in the reserve.